-The Fetal Therapy Center offers the following procedures to ensure the highest quality of care for our patients:
+The Fetal Therapy Center offers the following procedures to ensure the best outcomes for both mom and baby:

 Ex-utero intrapartum treatment (EXIT) refers to a special technique used to deliver a baby through an incision in the uterus.
 In an EXIT procedure a functioning airway is established before separation from the placenta.
 EXIT can be a lifesaving procedure for many babies with airway obstruction.

 This procedure is performed when there is a severe renal/urinary abnormality in the fetus in order to drain the fetal bladder and obtain a fetal urine sample for testing.
 Stents can also be used to drain extra fluid from the fetal chest.

 Fetoscopy refers to the insertion of a small laparoscope into the uterus in order to visualize the fetus and placenta.
 Through the fetoscope a number of devices can be inserted to treat a number of conditions.
 This procedure is most frequently performed to carry out laser ablation of placental anastomoses for the treatment of twin-to-twin transfusion syndrome and the tracheal balloon placement for congenital diaphragmatic hernia.